kwhite2/git/lessons.md

 ## Why Do We Need to Use the -m Flag?

 The -m flag is useful for human purposes and technical purposes.
 For human purposes, the -m flag helps you keep track of the changes you're making.
 Version control is most useful when you can confidently return to a specific version.
-It can also help you be more structured in your approach to making changes - your notes to self are limited, so to make them clear you might make commits after specific tasks are completed, such as update readings for week 1 or added S.Noble reading.
+It can also help you be more structured in your approach to making changes—your notes to self are limited, so to make them clear you might make commits after specific tasks are completed, such as update readings for week 1 or added S.Noble reading.
 This can also make it easier to reverse a specific change in the future.

 Also, if you type `git commit` by itself, git will open the command line's default text editor to allow you to enter the commit message.
 Unfortunately, the default text editor, `vi`, requires some knowledge to use, and we don't teach it as part of our sessions.